ikding/pycon_2018/README.md

   * Gaussian processes in Python
     * GPy, GPflow, scikit-learn, PyStan, Edward, George, PyMC3
 * PyMC3
-  * PP framework for fitting arbitrary probaility models
+  * PP framework for fitting arbitrary probability models
   * based on Theano (but may be switched to Tensorflow backend)
 * Example: salmon spawning data
-  * Gaussian data + GP prior, get Gausssian process back
+  * Gaussian data + GP prior, get Gaussian process back
   * Making prediction with Gaussian processes - posterior predictive distribution
   * Probabilistic models has error bars that comes more or less for free
 * Example: coal mining disasters
   * Latent Gaussian process:
   * For counts we can use a Poisson distribution
   * MCMC sampling
-  * With MCMC you can get posterior hyperparameter eisates
+  * With MCMC you can get posterior hyperparameter eigenstates
 * Example: measles outbreak (published paper from his group in 2018)
 * Scaling Gaussian processes
   * Does not scale well.
 Not a big data analysis tool